 This doesn’t mean starving down with a very low calorie diet or running a daily marathon – there is a such thing as overkill and the goal isn’t just to lose the weight but it is also to pick up the habits to help maintain that healthy and happier lifestyle afterward!

-Pick a healthy diet you are likely to stay with.
+Pick a healthy diet (South Beach is one of our favorites – read about it here) you are likely to stay with.
 Start by removing one bad food item and adding one good one to your regular habits if you want to shift slowly to a good diet, keeping that up over the days and weeks until you’re eating habits are great.

 Make sure workouts are not just cardio but throw in some weight lifting.
 Stronger muscles and bones will be critical as you age and more muscle means burning more calories from your resting metabolism.